Central Coast families, get ready for some spooky, creepy, crawly, scary fun this Halloween.

 + Follow them on Facebook for updates.

-The Treehouse of Horrors – Umina Beach
+The Treehouse of Horrors, Umina Beach

 Sophia promises bigger, scarier, and more terrifying ghosts, zombies, vampires, ghouls, witches, and spiders at her Treehouse of Horrors this year.
 “I live in a pole home,” she says.
 “There’s a great number of stairs through our palm trees and natural bush to the front door.
 Kids get so excited and scared just walking up the stairs!”
-And what do they get for braving the walk and reaching the top?
-“I have a ridiculous amount of delicious, delectable candy for everyone that comes!” says Sophia.

 Where: 224 Veron Rd, Umina Beach.

-When: 31 October 2024, 2.30pm – 7.30pm.
+When: 31 October 2025, 2pm – 7pm.

-When: 31 October 2024.
+When: Friday 31 October 2025, 4pm – 8:30pm.

 A Display of Spooks in East Gosford